The Humalog Dose Question Everyone Asks (Finally Answered)

 Humalog at a glance:

 Dosing Humalog correctly isn't complicated, but the details matter.
-The standard schedule is varies — basal once or twice daily; bolus before meals via subcutaneous injection (insulin pump or pen); IV in hospital settings, and the key decisions happen during titration.
+The standard schedule is before meals (within 15 minutes of starting to eat) via subcutaneous injection (KwikPen, vial, or pump); IV in hospital, and the key decisions happen during titration.

 Standard Dosing Schedule for Humalog

-The typical schedule for Humalog is varies — basal once or twice daily; bolus before meals via subcutaneous injection (insulin pump or pen); IV in hospital settings.
-Half-life of varies — minutes for rapid-acting analogs, hours for basal analogs explains why this schedule works — the drug stays active long enough to support that interval.
+The typical schedule for Humalog is before meals (within 15 minutes of starting to eat) via subcutaneous injection (KwikPen, vial, or pump); IV in hospital.
+Half-life of ~1 hour (onset 15 minutes; duration 3–5 hours) explains why this schedule works — the drug stays active long enough to support that interval.

 Titration: Why Starting Low Matters